 Timely Filing.
 Parties must file papers required or permitted to be filed with the Agency under 801 CMR 1.00, or any provision of applicable law, within the time provided by statute or Agency rule.
 Unless otherwise provided by applicable statute or regulation, Parties must file papers at an office of the Agency or with the Presiding Officer.

 Manner of Filing.
+All documents must be filed by email, unless otherwise ordered by the Presiding Officer for good cause or the Respondent or Petitioner lacks access to sufficient Electronic Medium.
+Agencies must use all reasonable efforts to inform the general public of the appropriate email address where documents will be accepted, such as posting the email address on the Agency website or by other means.
+Papers filed by Electronic Medium shall be deemed filed at the office of the Agency or with the Presiding Officer on the date received by the Agency or Officer during usual business hours but not later than 5:00 P.M.
+Parties are reminded of the prohibition concerning ex parte communications contained in 801 CMR 1.03(6).
+Parties must refrain from contacting the Presiding Officer about a matter unless permission is granted by the Presiding Officer and a copy of the communication is sent to all other parties.
+If a party lacks access to sufficient Electronic Medium, Papers filed by U.S. mail shall be deemed filed on the date contained in the U.S. postal cancellation stamp or U.S. postmark, and not the date contained on a postal meter stamp.
+Papers filed by all other means shall be considered hand-delivered, and shall be deemed filed on the date received by the Agency during usual business hours.
 Any recipient of papers filed as provided in 801 CMR 1.01 (4)(a) shall stamp papers with the date received.
 The recipient shall provide on request date receipts to Persons filing papers by hand-delivery during business hours.
-All papers filed by U.S. mail shall be deemed filed on the date contained in the U.S. postal cancellation stamp or U.S. postmark, and not the date contained on a postal meter stamp.
-Papers filed by Electronic Medium shall be deemed filed at the office of the Agency or with the Presiding Officer on the date received by the Agency or Officer during usual business hours but not later then 5:00 P.M.
-Papers filed by all other means shall be considered hand-delivered, and shall be deemed filed on the date received by the Agency during usual business hours.
+The Presiding Officer shall make his or her best efforts to process filings delivered by mail and conduct hearings in a reasonable and timely manner.

 Papers received after usual business hours shall be deemed filed on the following business day.

 Notice of Agency Actions.
-Notice of actions and other communications from the adjudicating Agency, or its designee, shall be presumed to be received upon the day of hand-delivery or, if mailed, three days after deposit in the U.S. mail.
+Notice of actions and other communications from the Presiding Officer or adjudicating Agency, or its designee, shall be delivered by email, unless otherwise agreed upon by the parties, or directed by the Presiding Officer for good cause, or the Respondent or Petitioner lacks access to sufficient Electronic Medium.
+Notice of actions and other communications by mail shall be presumed to be received upon the day of hand-delivery or, if mailed, three days after deposit in the U.S. mail.
 The postmark shall be evidence of the date of mailing.

 Computation of Time.
 Unless otherwise specifically provided by 801 CMR 1.00 or by other applicable law, computation of any time period referred to in 801 CMR 1.00 shall begin with the first day following the act which initiates the running of the time period.
 The last day of the time period is included unless it is a Saturday, Sunday, or legal holiday or any other day on which the office of the Agency is closed, when the period shall run until the end of the next following business day.
 When the time period is less than seven days, intervening days when the Agency is closed shall be excluded.